Epiteks/eblih/doc/USAGE.md

     info repo                   -- Get the repository metadata list                        -- List the repositories created
-    list text                   -- List the repositories created containing text [TODO]backup repo                 -- Backup the repository repo [TODO]backup user repo            -- Backup the repository repo of user [TODO]backupall                   -- Backup all your repositories
+    list text                   -- List the repositories created containing text backup repo                 -- Backup the repository repo backup user repo            -- Backup the repository repo of user backupall                   -- Backup all your repositories
     delete repo                 -- Delete the repository repo getacl repo                 -- Get the acls set for the repository setacl repo user acl        -- Set (or remove) an acl for user on repo